-Before commencing pupillage, Oliver regularly appeared in the Employment Tribunal as an advocate through FRU.
-During his second six and since obtaining tenancy at No5, Oliver has continued to develop his practice in employment law.
+Oliver acts for both claimants and respondents in preliminary and final hearings in all areas of employment and discrimination law.
 He has significant experience of discrimination and whistleblowing cases, as well as unfair dismissal, unlawful deductions, and TUPE.

-Oliver represented the claimant in the EAT in Dogra v Acetrip (UKEATPA/0329/18/BA).
-The judgment has since been reported as an authority on the test for out of time appeals.
+Oliver successfully represented the claimant in the EAT in Dogra v Acetrip (UKEATPA/0329/18/BA).
+The judgment has since been reported as a leading authority on the test for out of time appeals.
 The final hearing involved complicated issues of remedy.

 Mr A Dogra v Acetrip Limited (ET/3200557/2016)